 pulmonary veins do their work.

-Quick beats slow soften are quiet.
+Quick beats quiet.
 The noise returns.
-Maybe it’s only a blue jay
+Maybe it’s just a blue jay

-rustling in the woods vigorously, loudly, sounding as big as a yeti—
+rustling in the woods, only sounding as big as a yeti?

 Tricked again into contemplating

 extremely large human-like bears do to you alone in the woods.
 Don’t panic.

 You don’t want to startle this type of creature.
 Running off frantically is dumb.

 Zoologists know this.
 They have done the research.
 They have all the gruesome data.

 with apologies to John Paul Sartre (z to a)